 Fall (September through November) - Fur Seal and Sea Lion Season

 In the fall, the weather is in transition as temperatures start to rise and the rainy season approaches.
 Fall is perfect for enjoying some quiet time on the Galápagos Islands and snorkeling with penguins along Bartolóme Island.
 The Galápagos fur seals also arrive at the islands, and you will be sure to experience them on Isabela Island, where they take up space on the beach and in the city on the pavements and benches.

-Fall is an ideal time to enjoy birdwatching since seabirds are quite active in October.
-Some of the most commonly seen species include blue-and red-footed boobies, penguins, greater flamingos, frigate birds, and flightless cormorants.
+Fall is an ideal time to enjoy bird-watching since seabirds are active in October.
+The most commonly seen species include blue-and red-footed boobies, penguins, greater flamingoes, frigate birds, and flightless cormorants.
 Also, make sure to hike to Pinnacle Rock on Bartolomé Island to enjoy fantastic sea views.
-Galápagos green sea turtles are particularly active during this time, and can be seen while snorkeling offshore, and sometimes on the beaches as well.
+Galápagos green sea turtles are particularly active during this time and can be seen while snorkeling offshore and sometimes on the beaches as well.

 Snorkeling and swimming are particularly nice in the fall because of the weather, active marine life, and the cold Humboldt Current moving away from the islands.
-Head to Fernandina Island to swim among penguins, marine iguanas, and spot some dolphins.
-Visit the Devil's Crown—a volcanic crater almost completely submerged in the ocean — and head to Sullivan Bay on the coast of Santiago Island.
+Head to Isla Fernandina to swim among penguins, marine iguanas and spot some dolphins.
+Visit the Devil's Crown—a volcanic crater almost completely submerged in the ocean—and head to Sullivan Bay on the coast of Isla Santiago.